EmergingThreats/query-api-docs/source/index.md

 Parameter | Optional? | Description
 --------- | --------- | -----------
 ip | No |
-dates | No | The dates the IP has been observed to have been associated with the specified domain.
+first_seen | No | The date the IP was first seen associated to the domain. last_seen | No | The date the IP was last seen associated to the domain.

 ## Get domain related IDS events